 - Turn Things Down to a Simmer

 Reschedule deadlines and critical decision points so that they won’t occur while you are away.
 Then, choose a person who is intimately familiar with the work to act in your stead in case an emergency comes up.
 Share your high-level musts and concerns, and trust that person to make decisions.
-A stand-in who has your full confidence will keep the work on an even keel, and won’t disturb you.
+A stand-in who has your full confidence will keep the work on an even keel and won’t disturb you.

 - Email Rules Are Magical

 Don’t answer any emails while you are away—it only confuses your correspondents.
 Set up your email program to send important items to those covering for you, and all others to a folder labeled “upon my return.”
-That way you won’t be faced with 800-plus emails in your inbox on your first day back, and will avoid a panic attack that destroys your post-vacation serenity.
+That way, you won’t be faced with 800-plus emails in your inbox on your first day back, and you will avoid a panic attack that destroys your post-vacation serenity.
 Once you’re back in the groove, scan the collected email at your own pace.
 In all likelihood, you’ll find that most of it can be deleted wholesale—either because it’s been handled or because it’s no longer relevant.